MicrocontrollerApplications/Lab4_Interrupts/README.md

     }
 }
 ```
 This is done to check if your ISR misses any interrupts.
 Congratulations, you implemented your first ISR!
+> [!IMPORTANT]
-But before we can deploy it to our board, we need to first configure some pins and finish configuration of Timer0.
+> But before we can deploy it to our board, we need to first configure some pins and finish configuration of Timer0.
-This is done in the following exercises.
+> This is done in the following exercises.

 ### Exercise 1.b - Configure PORTB
 To let the LED blink, we need to add the required configurations.
-Do this in line 47, or after wherever the below comment
-block can be found.
+Do this in line 47, or after wherever the below comment block can be found.
 ```c
 /*
  * Exercise 1.b